idanCohenZ/idanCohenZ/README.md

 ## About Me

 - 🎓 I’m a 2nd year Computer Science student.

+- Loves a good challenge, especially with using new technologies and API's. (like the Jarvis, face recognition etc')

 - 💪 Ambitious, self-motivated, hardworking and a great team player.